walterfreeman/phys307/notes/anim.md

 2. In your terminal, go to the directory where you saved the file.
 This is an ordinary C file, so you can look at it if you want (or make changes!)
 3. Compile it:
   * Linux: `gcc anim.c -lm -lGL -lGLU -lglut -o anim`
-  * Mac: `gcc anim-mac.c -framework GLUT -framework OpenGL -framework Cocoa -o`
+  * Mac: `gcc anim-mac.c -framework GLUT -framework OpenGL -framework Cocoa -o anim`
 4. Copy it to your system directory: `sudo cp anim /usr/local/bin/`

 You can try it by running `anim` on the course computer, and then typing things in.
 Here are some simple commands; note that monospace Roman letters `like this` are